zacharlie/spatial-dbstack/README.md

 # DBStack

-The Spatial DBStack is a simple docker-compose based stack for PostgreSQL with the PostGIS extension, that provides an enterprise-ready database solution with additional stack components for monitoring, administration, and data publishing OOTB.
+The Spatial DBStack is a simple and opinionated docker-compose based stack for PostgreSQL that provides an enterprise-ready database solution with additional stack components for monitoring, administration, and publication.

+Development is focussed on providing an easy to use spatial database services that is secure by default and provides enough functionality OOTB to allow sophisticated spatial applications to be developed without wrangling infrastructure or architecture.

 > **Pre-Alpha warning**: this will eat your homework

-It's optimized for utilization with spatial data by providing geodata APIS and a vector tile service, and is based on the [kartoza/docker-postgis](https://github.com/kartoza/docker-postgis) image.
+It's optimized for utilization with spatial data by providing spatial service APIs, and is based on the [kartoza/docker-postgis](https://github.com/kartoza/docker-postgis) image.

 For the most part, dbstack will be used to refer to the project, but the repo name spatial-dbstack was used to explicitly outline it's intended purpose as a spatial datastore.